AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 6.3.
 Precipitation daily distribution

-> Summary: Model biases in the annual precipitation distribution are typically
-> substantially reduced with bias correction.
+> Summary: Model biases in the annual precipitation distribution are reduced with bias correction.
 > On the cross validation task all methods besides MBCn (which performs poorly) perform similarly well.

 The lower end of the annual precipitation distribution was assessed